Exceptional Care. Always.

 Steps we are taking include:

-Due to the high mortality rate of COVID-19 for the elderly, we are taking drastic measures to protect our residents.
-Visitor access to our Nursing Home is suspended.
-Nursing Home staff continues to work with families to provide contact methods with their loved ones through alternative measures.
+Due to the high mortality rate of COVID-19 for the elderly, the Memorial Nursing and Rehabilitation Center will continue to be on lock down to protect our residents.
+Visitor access is still not allowed, though staff continues to work with families to provide alternate contact methods with their loved ones.
 Nursing Home employees are being screened for symptoms and housekeeping staff are being assigned as temporary Nursing Home employees.
 All Nursing Home employees are prohibited from entering the hospital side campus.
 Any other employee needing to provide necessary care to a resident is required to suit up into clean gear before passing the threshold, including physicians.
 Residents will be provided separate, personalized tray service prepared in a sterile environment.

 HOSPITAL & EMERGENCY ROOM

-We are suspending direct admissions and swing bed admissions for the time being for public safety.
+We are accepting direct admissions and swing bed admissions.

-The Patient Financial, Clinic Billing, and Accounting offices will only do business/take payments over the phone and internet.
-No one other than staff will be allowed into the office.
-Drop boxes will be available for cash payments or paperwork that needs to be left at the office.
+The Patient Financial, Clinic Billing, and Accounting offices will continue to do business/take payments over the phone and internet, and will reopen to the public for face to face transactions.
+YOU MUST WEAR A MASK TO ENTER THE BUILDINGS.
+Drop boxes are still available for cash payments or paperwork as well.